 These winters, my daughter had just turned 2-years old, and it seemed like she kept catching one thing or other.
-It started with a common cold; cough followed by an ear infection.
+It started with a common cold; cough followed by an ear infection and common Illnesses.
 It felt like there wouldn’t be an end to this charade.

 1. Common Cold & Cough